-This rare image, credited to D. Wilson, appeared in the December 2010 issue of Waterways World and WW have kindly provided me with a copy of the image.
+This rare image, credited to D. Wilson, appeared in the December 2010 issue of Waterways World and WW have kindly provided me with a copy.

 The canal seems already to be a semi-derelict condition in the image, however it still hints at a harsh industrial environment criss-crossed by railway lines.

-If this image is looking from Watery Lane Junction on the Birmingham Canal Navigations (Main Line) toward the LNWR lines then this is as close as I’ve come to finding an image of the environs of Eli Aston’s Iron Boat Dock – where Eileen was built.
-The dock would lie beyond the railway bridge on the left hand side.
-Unless, of course, you know different!
+If this image is looking from Watery Lane Junction on the Birmingham Canal Navigations (Main Line) toward the LNWR lines then this is as close as I’ve come to finding an image of the environs of Eli Aston’s Iron Boat Dock where Eileen was built.
+The dock would have been beyond the railway bridge on the left hand side.